boubacardabo/projet_ia_telecom/README.md

 ## Developer mode and development recommendation

-to test the backend, you can upload the `backend` folder to the remote machine using the *Secure Copy Protocol* :
+to test the backend, you can upload the `backend` folder to the remote machine using the *Secure Copy Protocol* on your local machine:

 ```bash
 scp -r <absolute_path_of_backend_folder> <your_id>3@gpu<number_cluster_gpu>.enst.fr:/home/infres/<your_id>
 ```

-and then launch an entrypoint file :
+and then launch an entrypoint file on the remote machine:

 ```bash
 CUDA_VISIBLE_DEIVCES=<ID_OF_YOUR_GPU>, python3 ./backend/test/main.py